 - Will reserve funds to support your future financing

 - Aim to keep dilution at 10-20% per round for you

 - Prefer joining your Board as a Director or an Observer

 - Will integrate you into the AppWorks Network and help you gain the full benefits

-- Will leverage our in-house Masters Team to help you with public relations, recruiting, finance, accounting, legal matters as well as technology adoption and roadmaps
+- Will leverage our in-house Masters Team to help you with public relations, recruiting, legal, finance, accounting, design and work space-related matters.

 How to raise from AppWorks

 If you’re raising a seed round, we encourage you to first apply to AppWorks Accelerator and take advantage of the many resources offered to our early-stage founders throughout the 6-month program.